Risk-Based Inspection Services

 RBI can indicate whether an inspection is needed or not.
 However, RBI should not recommend any inspection when it will not improve knowledge about the damaged state.
 In those cases where POF drives the risk, RBI should point to other mitigation options, such as replacement, repair, or other actions that satisfy the risk criteria.

 Types of Risk-Based Inspection Assessment

 This approach requires data inputs based on descriptive information using engineering judgment—subject matter expertise, and experience.

 Quantitative programs are model-based approaches where numerical values are calculated, and more sensitive input data are used.

-Semi-Quantitative is a term that describes an approach that has aspects derived from both the qualitative and quantitative methods.
+Semi-Quantitative is a term that describes an approach with aspects derived from qualitative and quantitative methods.

 What are the Benefits of Risk-Based Inspection?

 - A reduction in risk for the facilities and equipment assessed.